 I really enjoyed reviewing the signature trtl Travel Pillow and was excited when the folks at trtl sent their trtl Travel Pillow Plus for us to check out.

 The standout feature of the trtl Pillow Plus is the enhanced internal plastic support structure.
-You can adjust the height on two ends of this support system (using the toggles on the pillow).
+Travelers can adjust the height on two ends of this support system (using the toggles on the pillow).

-You also have a nice layer of soft foam and fleece material that acts as a buffer between the plastic support and your head and neck.
+The travel pillow also has a nice layer of soft foam and fleece material that acts as a buffer between the plastic support and the head and neck.

-Once you get settled in your airplane/car/bus/train seat, you can decide which level of support and height you need to stay comfortable.
+Once a traveler gets settled in an airplane/car/bus/train seat, he or she can decide which level of support and height the individual needs to stay comfortable.

-You’ll need to really stretch the knit fabric around your neck and connect it back to the pillow using the velcro provided.
-The tighter it is, the more supportive it is, so you’ll need to get used to having some snugness around your neck.
+Anyone trying this pillow on will really need to stretch the knit fabric around the neck and connect it back to the pillow using the velcro provided.
+The tighter it is, the more supportive it is, so they’ll need to get used to having some snugness around their necks.

-When your pillow is attached, you can move it to whatever position is most comfortable for you.
+When the pillow is attached, the wearer can move it to whatever position is most comfortable for the individual.
 It really provides 360-degree support.
 For example, those who are working with limited space on either side can place the support under the chin/front of the neck and lean forward to rest.

 Those who are not comfortable with the feeling of a tight neck scarf or even a neck brace will probably want to look at a different type of pillow.
-The trtl Pillow Plus’ success is based on how tight you can get the stretchy material around your neck so that you’re getting the most support possible.
+The trtl Pillow Plus’ success is based on how tight it can get the stretchy material around the neck so that the person wearing it is getting the most support possible.

 See our take on other travel pillows.

-If you’re looking for a lightweight and compact pillow that has a lot of support and anchoring, I’d suggest looking at the trtl Pillow Plus.
-If the price is out of your range, their original version may be worth looking at.
+For those looking for a lightweight and compact pillow that has a lot of support and anchoring, I’d suggest looking at the trtl Pillow Plus.
+If the price is out of question, their original version may be worth looking at.

 Right now it looks like the trtl Pillow Plus can be purchased on Amazon for $59.99 and comes in grey with blue or grey with pink color options.

-I only recommend this pillow if you don’t mind the feeling of material and snugness around your neck.
-Once you get used to it, I think you can rest comfortably for a good portion of your trip!
+I only recommend this pillow to those don’t mind the feeling of material and snugness around the neck.
+It takes some getting used to but I think it can rest comfortably for a good portion of a trip!